clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtual-machine-install.rst

 ******************

 The |CL| provides the following Linux kernels with a respective :ref:`bundle <bundles-about>` for VMs.
-Specific use cases these bundles serve are provided along with links to their source code.
+For each bundle, the specific use cases and links to the bundle source code are provided.

 .. include:: ../../reference/compatible-kernels.rst
    :Start-after: vm-kernels: